rmello4d/TheSustainableDeveloper/beyond_muscles.md

 Get Strong.
 Build Muscles.
 Stay healthy.

 Over the years, we have raised consciousness about the  importance of being active and about exercising our body.
-These messages are useful and we want to evolve and bring this mantra a little further.
+These messages are useful but lets bring this mantra a little further.

 To go further, we have to reach our joints, ligaments, articulations and our deep tissue.

 Why is this important?
 Health and personal energy.